segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce-marketing-cloud/index.md

 With the Segment Salesforce Marketing Cloud Source, you can extract data from Marketing Cloud and send them to a data warehouse such as Redshift or Big Query with ease, avoiding having to build your own expensive custom solutions.

-If you are trying to setup Salesforce Marketing Cloud as a destination to receive data from Segment, check out [Salesforce Marketing Cloud Destination](https://segment.com/docs/connections/destinations/catalog/salesforce-marketing-cloud/).
+If you are trying to set up Salesforce Marketing Cloud as a destination to receive data from Segment, check out [Salesforce Marketing Cloud Destination](https://segment.com/docs/connections/destinations/catalog/salesforce-marketing-cloud/).

 _**NOTE:** The Salesforce Marketing Cloud Source is currently in beta.
 This means that component names and functionality